-Switzerland's consumer prices declined 0.3 percent from a month earlier in December 2018, the same pace as in November and compared with market consensus of a 0.1 percent drop.
-This was mainly due to falling prices for heating oil and fuel, while prices for overnight stays in hotels and new cars increased.
-Inflation Rate Mom in Switzerland averaged 0.19 percent from 1950 until 2018, reaching an all time high of 2.10 percent in November of 1973 and a record low of -1.05 percent in July of 2004.
+Switzerland's consumer prices went up 0.2 percent from a month earlier in April 2019, following a 0.5 percent increase in March and matching market consensus, mainly due to higher prices for fuel and air transport.
+On the other hand, prices for hotel accommodation, glasses and contact lenses fell.
+Inflation Rate Mom in Switzerland averaged 0.19 percent from 1950 until 2019, reaching an all time high of 2.10 percent in November of 1973 and a record low of -1.05 percent in July of 2004.